-This dataset contains information on the number of cases and prevalence of Type 1 and Type 2 diabetes among students in grades K-8.
-This data is part of the Department of Public Health's Population Health Information Tool (PHIT).
+This Population Health Information Tool (PHIT) dataset contains information on the number of cases and prevalence of Type 1 and Type 2 diabetes among students, grades K-8, in Massachusetts.

 Pediatric Diabetes Data